A Throwaway Line Led 'Washington Post' Reporter To Call Rural Midwest His New Home

 That was one of the things she absolutely wanted to do.
 As it turns out, Red Lake Falls, they were in need of a city council person, and she ran and she ended up getting elected.
 As the result of a throwaway line I wrote four years ago, she is now making decisions that guide the future of this community.
 I really feel that captures how enmeshed we are here.
 This is home now.

 I think a big problem with a lot of coverage of rural and small-town places is we often just send reporters in and they go on these kind of safari expeditions and they come back a day or a week later with this "secret knowledge" of these long-lost rural tribes, and I think that kind of reporting and storytelling really enhances these supposed divisions between small-town America and everywhere else.
-I hope if this book does anything it demystifies small-towns and rural America.
+I hope if this book does anything it demystifies small towns and rural America.

 Bo Hamby and Eric McDaniel produced and edited the broadcast version of this story.
 Heidi Glenn adapted it for the Web.